Sylvain-Bugat/linux-commands-reference/line-selections/select-lines-N-to-M/README.md

 | Complexity::warning: | Efficiency::warning: |
 | ---------- | ---------- |

-Loop and read one line of the file and print it within the `while`, ignore the 4 firt lines and exit the when the 15th line is reached.
+Loop and read one line of the file and print it within the `while`, ignore the 4 first lines and exit the when the 15th line is reached.
 ```bash
 typeset -i lineNumber=0
 while read line